 67. This would appear to be the major rationale for the Court's decision.
 The Court also supported its position, denying corporate entities the fifth amendment privilege, by interpreting the constitutional protection as a "purely personal privilege."
 Id. at 69.
 However, the Court's former concern, the likely impact of such constitutional protections on anti-trust violations, seems to have been a stronger rationale.
 In Hale, petitioner also sought corporate access to the fourth amendment to preclude investigation of company records.
 See supra note 60.
 In that portion of the opinion the Court noted such protection was necessary to protect the individual shareholder's interests.
+"Corporations are a necessary feature of modern business activity, and their aggregated tion has not been held to automatically apply to all natural persons who are found to be United States citizens.
+See The Bank of the United States v.
+Deveaux, 9 U.S. 61, 83, 88-90 (1809) (corporation's right to sue depends on natural persons' rights).
+Thus the Court has over time both extended and denied certain constitutional protections to corporations.
+See supra notes 77-80 and

-"Corporations are a necessary feature of modern business activity, and their aggregated Since Hale, the Court has reaffirmed its concern with preventing corporations from foiling enforcement of federal and state laws.68 Consistently, the fifth amendment privilege has been only available to natural persons.69
+Since Hale, the Court has reaffirmed its concern with preventing corporations from foiling enforcement of federal and state laws.
+Consistently, the fifth amendment privilege has been only available to natural persons.

 In other instances, however, the Court has found economic impacts that have dictated extension of constitutional protections to corporations.
 Two lower court opinions, both written by Supreme Court Justice Field as a circuit judge in the 1880s, provide the rationale for corporate protection under the equal protection clause.
+Both of these decisions involve the validity of a California tax statute.
 The corporate litigant successfully argued that the statute unconstitutionally denied them equal protection by providing natural persons, but not railroads and corporations, a deduction for the amount of any mortgage attached to taxable property.
-Both decisions reflect a concern that denying corporations equal protection would detrimentally affect capital has become the source of nearly all great enterprises."
-201 U.S. at 76.
-There is, however, no discussion by the Court stating why the fifth amendment privilege was "purely personal" and the fourth amendment was not.
-Rather the tremendously negative impact on the public interest that would likely result from extending corporations the fifth amendment privilege as compared to the minimal impact by similarly extending the fourth amendment privilege, seems to be the major source for the decision.
-See also First National Bank of Boston v.
-Bellotti, 435 U.S. 765, 778 n.14 (discredits idea that extending corporation first amendment rights in the past was based on finding whether an individual or association was involved).
+Both decisions reflect a concern that denying corporations equal protection would detrimentally affect